sec-consult/msiscan/README.md

 - **Rating** My guess, how likely it will be exploitable.
 This also defines the color.
 - **Difficulty** My guess on how much effort it takes to find a vulnerability.
 E.g., HARD = Binary Reversing.
-- Green line "Action only invoked upon": This action is only invoken when the condition is true.
+- Green line "Action only invoked upon": This action is only invoked when the condition is true.
 E.g. "Not Installed" is only executed, when the software is not yet installed = during the installation, but not the repair.
 You are out of luck unless you can force the installation to take place.
 (Note: It feels like sometimes these conditions do not match reality somehow.
 But I could not figure this out yet).
 - Orange: There is script code.
 If you have some time, look there for fishy actions.
 Or invocation of binaries (`CreateObject ("WScript.Shell")`).
 - Blue: Method from the WiX toolset.
 Probably safe (but should be differentiated and investigated further).
 - Cyan: Most common color.
 Normally they invoke GUI programs or DLL functions.
 No quick win is expected here.